Crierd/docs/rules/forums.rst

 Advertising
 ===========
-Do not advertise competitors to Owl Gaming.
+Do not advertise competitors of Owl Gaming.

 English
 =======